 Every day we thank God for all of you who support this ministry and pray for us.
-We can not continue without you.
+We could not do this without you.
 Apostle Paul said it this way:

 We give thanks to God always for all of you, making mention of you in our prayers (1Thess 1:2).
 Now He who supplies seed to the sower and bread for food will supply and multiply your seed for sowing and increase the harvest of your righteousness; so that you will be enriched in everything for all liberality, which through us is producing thanksgiving to God” (2Cor 9:10-11).

 When I wonder if our ministry is really making a difference, soon afterwards I get an email or call from someone who has been edified by our work.
-That is extremely encouraging to me, as it is also to those of you who support this ministry.
+That is extremely encouraging to me, as it also is to those of you who support us.
 You share in all the good fruit that comes from our efforts.
 Here are a few examples of those encouraging letters that I frequently receive: